Ekumen-OS/beluga/docs/guides/extending-beluga.md

 Estimation algorithms in Beluga are responsible for synthesizing the most likely estimate of a robot's state from a set of weighted particles.
 Statistical location and dispersion measures such as sampled means and variances are typical.

-Estimation algorithms are but one application of the [_niebloid_ concept](https://en.cppreference.com/w/Template:cpp/ranges/niebloid) in Beluga.
+Estimation algorithms are implemented as functions that take a particle range as input.
+In this library, instead of implementing them as free functions, we implement them as [_niebloids_](https://en.cppreference.com/w/Template:cpp/ranges/niebloid) (global instances of function objects that disable ADL).
 While this section focuses on estimation algorithms, it is worth noting that niebloids are used more broadly across the library as a sane approach to customization.

 ### Key Considerations
 To build a robust estimation algorithm that integrates well with Beluga: